infinite-automations/gh-projects-field-ids/README.md

     token: ''
     # number of the project.
 Value is integer and can be found in the url of the project view.
 Example url: https://github.com/orgs/infinite-automations/projects/1/settings
     project-number: ''
+    # owner of the project
+    # Normally a organization
+    project-owner: ''
     # Name of the field to get the id from.
     # Camel Case is important!
     field-name: ''